 “I want to get lean.”

 “I want to look better.
 Naked.”

-If I had a nickel for every time I hear these lines, then I would be hanging with Bill Gates and Warren Buffet.
+If I had a dollar for every time I hear these lines, then I would be hanging out with Bill Gates and Warren Buffet.
 While those statements are admirable, just saying it is not going to make it happen.

 In order for any of the above things to happen, you must make them a priority.

 You have to put a priority on your health.

 Not on a new Lexus.

 Your health is your life.
 Once it fades your quality of life will deteriorate like an aging running back in the NFL.